morenoh149/react-native-contacts/README.md

 })
 ```
 ## Installation

-### With React Native Link
+### React Native Link
-run:
+with npm

     npm install react-native-contacts
-    react-native link react-native-contacts

-or if you use yarn:
+with yarn

     yarn add react-native-contacts
+and then do

     react-native link react-native-contacts
+if you get an error about
+`import Contacts from "react-native-contacts"; is undefined.` try manual linking
+below

 ### Manual installation

-1. In XCode, in the project navigator, right click Libraries ➜ Add Files to [your project's name]
+1. In XCode, in the project navigator, right click Libraries `Add Files to [your project's name]`
-1. add ./node_modules/react-native-contacts/ios/RCTContacts.xcodeproj
+1. add `./node_modules/react-native-contacts/ios/RCTContacts.xcodeproj`
-1. In the XCode project navigator, select your project, select the Build Phases tab and in the Link Binary With Libraries section add libRCTContacts.a
+1. In the XCode project navigator, select your project,
+select the `Build Phases` tab and in the `Link Binary With Libraries` section
+add `libRCTContacts.a`

 ### iOS Permissions